Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Numerical Experiments

 Table \ref{tab.burger1d} shows the results of ST(20) and SC(1/500) with various noise levels.
-With clean data, ST identifies an additional term, but its coefficient is very small and the corresponding $e_c$ and $e_r$ are small.
+With clean data, ST identifies an additional term, but its coefficient is very small, and the corresponding $e_c$ and $e_r$ are small.
 SC works very well on clean data.
 With $10\%$ and $40\%$ noise, both methods identify the same PDE with small $e_c$ and $e_r$.

-Figure \ref{fig.burger1d.cre} shows how $e_c$ and $e_r$ change when the noise level varies from $0.1\%$ to $90\%$.
+Figure \ref{fig.burger1d.cre} shows how $e_c,e_r$ and $e_e$ change when the noise level varies.
 Each experiment is repeated 50 times and the errors are averaged.
-We test IDENT, ST(20) and SC(1/500), and the results in Figure \ref{fig.burger1d.cre} show that ST and SC perform better than IDENT.
+We test IDENT, ST(20) and SC(1/500).
+The results in Figure \ref{fig.burger1d.cre} show that ST and SC perform better than IDENT.

+In Table \ref{tab.burger1d.compare}, we compare SC, ST from this paper with IDENT in \cite{kang2019ident}, the methods proposed in \cite{schaeffer2017learning} and \cite{rudy2017data}.
+The method from \cite{schaeffer2017learning} uses the spectral method to compute the spatial derivatives, which requires periodic boundary conditions.
+For a fair comparison, we use the initial condition

+and the periodic boundary condition (in which the boundary values are always 0).
+Our data is generated by solving (\ref{eq.burger1d}) with $\delta x=\Delta x=1/256, \delta t=\Delta t=10^{-3}$ and $T=0.05$.
+We set $w =20$ for ST, and $\alpha=1/500$ for SC.
+For IDENT, we use SDD to denoise the data and to compute the partial derivatives, which improves the original IDENT in \cite{kang2019ident}.
+For the method in \cite{schaeffer2017learning}, we use the denoising method specified in \cite[Example 3.9]{schaeffer2017learning}.
+The identification results are shown in Table \ref{tab.burger1d.compare}.
+Table \ref{tab.burger1d.compare} shows that ST, SC and IDENT are more robust than the method in \cite{schaeffer2017learning} at various noise levels.
+The errors given by ST, SC, and IDENT are also smaller.
+The results by the method in \cite{rudy2017data} are similar to those of ST and SC when the noise level is low.
+For large level of noise, for example $40\%$, ST and SC are more robust than the method in \cite{rudy2017data}.
+ST and SC can still identify the correct PDE with $40\%$ noise.